lopezdsr/sql-query/sqlref/sql_reference.md

 A GROUPING SETS grouping is an extension to the *group by clause* that lets you explicitly specify the grouping sets of interest.
 In other words, the ROLLUP and CUBE groupings are shortcuts for common grouping set use cases.

-Referring to the above example, adding a `GROUPING SETS` modifier to the *group by* clause lets you compute *rollup* sales data on a quarter by year basis and a yearly basis only as shown below.
+Referring to the above example, adding a `GROUPING SETS` modifier to the *group by* clause lets you compute *rollup* sales data on a quarter-by-year basis and a yearly basis only as shown below.

 ```sql
 -- rollup sales data on a quarter by year basis and a yearly basis only